kraflab/dsda-doom/docs/udmf.md

 ## UDMF (Universal Doom Map Format)

 This page defines the `dsda` udmf namespace.
-The features of this namespace form a subset of the `zdoom` namespace - map features understood by dsda-doom should also be understood by gzdoom, but not necessarily vice versa.
+Most features of this namespace form a subset of the `zdoom` namespace - they will be understood by both dsda-doom and gzdoom.
+Some new additions, marked with a :duck:, fill in some gaps.
 See the [things and specials doc](./things_and_specials.md) for more information about which specials and thing types are supported.

-In principle, udmf features supported in dsda-doom should work the same as they do in gzdoom.
+In principle, udmf features supported by both dsda-doom and gzdoom should work the same in each.
 However, there may be maps that do not work in one port or the other due to differences in the underlying physics, similar to other map formats.
 Significant deviation in behaviour is likely a bug.

 It's strongly recommended to configure defaults with [MAPINFO](./mapinfo.md) for cross-port consistency.